wumb0/website/content/posts/backdooring-camera-firmware.md

 ```
 Uncompressing Kernel Image ...
 LZMA ERROR 1 - must RESET board to recover
 ```
-Luckily we had console access via a Universal asynchronous receiver/transmitter(UART).
+Luckily we had console access via a Universal asynchronous receiver/transmitter (UART).

+After a few more attempts at manual re-packing we decided that we were a bit in over our heads.
+That's when I found something...

+## Getting the source
+It turns out, since this camera runs linux it has to be open source somewhere.
+GNU General Public License (GPL) for the win!

+## Issues compiling

+## Re-packing the firmware (2/2)

 ## Backdooring telnetd
 The telnetd executable is actually busybox.
 If you are not familiar with busybox, it is a set of common Linux commands included in a single executable.
 Its purpose is to pack many functionalities into a single execuatble for convenience and space conservation on devices with little storage like this one.
-The source for busybox is included with the camera firmware source at **dcs930lb1/RT288x_SDK/source/user/busybox** and the telnetd source at **networking/telnetd.c** under the busybox directory.
+The source for busybox is included with the camera firmware source at **dcs930lb1/RT288x\_SDK/source/user/busybox** and the telnetd source at **networking/telnetd.c** under the busybox directory.
 The goal was to disable authentication so that either hard-coded credentials were accepted or no credentials were required.
 Looking at the code's global variable definition section looked promising.
 ```
 /* Globals */
 static int maxfd;